paulc1600/ud036_StarterCode/README.md

 <pre>
  ---------------------------------------------------------------------
-  Udacity Course: Full Stack Web Developer
+  Front End Web Development
-  Proj #1: Movie Website
+  Movie Website -- Fresh Tomatoes
   Purpose: write server-side code to store a list of favorite movies,
             including box art imagery and a movie trailer URL.
 Code is used to generate a static web page allowing visitors to